-- i.
+i.
 Role of Panels.
 Community volunteers and volunteers with expertise specific to a Program Evaluation Panel's objectives evaluate applications for UWHC funding.
-Panels include six to ten volunteers, and the chair for each panel is a member of the UWHC Community Investment Council (CIC).
-Panels conduct a detailed review of each program funding application and meet face-to-face with agencies seeking program funding.
-Each chair makes a fact-based funding recommendation for programs reviewed by his/her panel to the CIC. - ii.
-Panel Expertise.
-Panel members are expected to serve multi-year terms and to collectively develop expertise concerning the issues within their focus area and to advise the CIC about needs, priorities, services, and program effectiveness within each focus area. - iii.
-Program Evaluation.
-Panel members will use a consistent program evaluation form to guide them as they review each program funding application. (see attachment B)
+Panels include a minimum of five volunteers, in addition to the chair for each panel who is a member of the UWHC Community Investment Council (CIC).
+Panels conduct a detailed review of each program funding application.
+Each chair makes a fact-based funding recommendation for programs reviewed by his/her panel to the CIC.